courtiol/lay/README.md

-There is hardly any code behind `lay()` (it can be coded in 3 lines), so this package may just be an interim solution before an established package fulfils the need… Time will tell.
+There is hardly any code behind `lay()` (it can be coded in 3 lines), so this package may just be an interim solution before an established package fulfills the need… Time will tell.

 ### Installation